brendantang/decklist/README.md

 1. Make sure you already have your bin directory added to `$PATH` (you have something like `export PATH=$PATH:~/bin` in your `.bash_profile` or `.bashrc` or whatever)
 2. Put `deck` in your bin directory :)

 # Usage
 Run `deck decklist.txt` where decklist.txt is the relative path to your decklist text file.
-Your text file should be formatted like this (unfortunately the script doesn't handle excess line breaks yet):
+Your text file should be formatted like this (you can have unnecessary line breaks):

 ~~~
 Mainboard

 4 Foundry Street Denizen
 4 Goblin Bushwhacker
 2 Goblin Chieftain